-With an area of 27,834 square kilometres and just 11 million inhabitants, Burundi is one of the smallest countries in Africa; it is also one of the world’s most densely populated countries.
-Around three quarters of the population live in poverty, and 90 per cent of the population is dependent on subsistence farming.
+Burundi is one of the smallest countries in Africa; however, with close to 11 million people, it is also one of the world’s most densely populated countries.
+Around three quarters of its people live in poverty, and 90 per cent are dependent on subsistence farming.
 Food supplies are inadequate, as is medical care.
-The situation is exacerbated by Burundi’s high population growth of about 3 per cent per annum.
+The situation is exacerbated by high population growth.

-These problems are to a large extent the result of many years of violent conflict between various ethnic and interest groups, which culminated in the outbreak of civil war in the early 1990s.
-In August 2000, 19 political parties signed a peace agreement in Arusha, Tanzania.
+These problems are to a large extent the result of many years of violent conflict between various interest groups, which culminated in the outbreak of civil war in the early 1990s.
+In August 2000, 19 political parties signed the Arusha Peace Accords.
 In April 2009, the sole remaining rebel group laid down its arms.
-Municipal, presidential, senate and parliamentary elections were held in 2010 for the second time, although they were not recognised by the opposition.
-The presidential elections held in July 2015 were again marked by violent conflict that continues to this day.
+Municipal, presidential, senate and parliamentary elections were held in 2010 for the second time but were not recognised by the opposition.
+Renewed violence during the presidential elections in July 2015 displaced more than 150,000 Burundians to neighbouring countries.